Lyro7/Compute-Raytracer/README.md

 **Key Capabilities:**

-* **Hybrid Rendering:** Switch seamlessly between a real-time Rasterization Preview and the high-fidelity Raytracing mode.
+* **Hybrid Rendering:** A unified compute-shader pipeline providing both an interactive preview mode and high-fidelity GPU raytracing.
+  The preview mode uses a reduced ray budget and simplified shading to ensure interactive performance.

 * **Physical Light Simulation:** Calculates interactions of light with virtual objects, including shadows and reflections.